-In this paper, we incorporated two known operators inside a network, which is trained by physically inspired constraints specifically designed to tackle the long-standing illusive problem of lateral strain imaging.
+In this paper, we proposed to incorporate two known operators inside a USE network.
+The network is trained by physically inspired constraints specifically designed to tackle the long-standing illusive problem of lateral strain imaging.
 The proposed operators provide a refinement in each pyramid level of the architecture and substantially improve the lateral strain image quality.
 Tissue mimicking phantom and \textit{in vivo} results show that the method substantially outperforms previous displacement estimation method in the lateral direction.